-\ Unknown input required to balance budget
+Unknown input required to balance budget

-\\ Assumes sediment bypassing at harbors (no numerical modeling completed to confirm this assumption)
+Assumes sediment bypassing at harbors (no numerical modeling completed to confirm this assumption)

-\\\ Potential inputs from shoreline west of the Niagara River not quantified in this study
+Potential inputs from shoreline west of the Niagara River not quantified in this study

 The USACE Sediment Budget Mapper provides a similar estimate of longshore transport of approximately 20,000 to 27,000 CY/year as presented in Table 2-5 (Figure 2-14).
-Also notable in the USACE Sediment Budget is the modeled accumulation of sediment to the east of the piers at Little Sodus Bay and in between the piers.
+Also notable in the USACE Sediment Budget is the modeled accumulation of sediment to the west of the piers at Little Sodus Bay and in between the piers, in addition to material passing offshore.
 These areas of accumulation may be important borrow areas for sediment to be used for reconstructing the barrier bars.